 B. Joy Cannon

-I would like to leverage my experience in clinical research while having the opportunity to continue to grow and advance in my career.
-This could take many directions, but I am interested in project management, process improvement, and continuing to cultivate staff management skills in particular.
-Above all, I am seeking meaningful work where I can contribute and have a positive impact.
-I am relocating to the San Francisco Bay area in April 2016 and am looking to take my next career step there.
+I look forward to continuing to leverage my experience in clinical research, while having the opportunity to continue to grow and advance in my career.
+I am currently focusing on process improvement, and I enjoy opportunities to delve into a process to achieve mastery, alongside gaining appreciation for the big picture.
+Above all, I appreciate meaningful work where I can contribute and have a positive impact.

-It is my pleasure to serve on the Board of Directors for the Philadelphia council of Girls on the Run, and as Race Director for our 5k.
+I also had the pleasure of serving on the Board of Directors for the Philadelphia council of Girls on the Run, and as Race Director for the 5k from 2014 through 2016, when I moved away.
 Our inaugural 5k took place on 12/7/14 and our spring event was 6/7/15.
-The next GOTR 5k will be in Spring 2016.
-Thanks to everyone who has supported my fundraising efforts over the last few years.
+Thanks to everyone who supported my fundraising efforts over the years.